Getting started

 1. Configure the webhook in your ImageKit dashboard.

-2. Create a webhook endpoint as an HTTP endpoint (URL) on your server and listen to incoming webhook requests.
+2. Create a webhook endpoint as an HTTP endpoint (URL) on your server and listen for incoming webhook requests.

 3. Handle requests from ImageKit by parsing each event object and returning 2xx response status codes.
 You can also verify the webhook signature to ensure the authenticity of the request.
 We recommend using the ImageKit SDK to handle webhook signature verification and prevent replay attacks.